yeehaa123/presentation-moonconf/slides.md

 The microkernel patters aims to correct the flaws of the layered architecture.
 This "architectural pattern applies to software systems that must be able to adapt to changing system requirements."

 The 'Oude Kerk' in Amsterdam actually followed a very similar architectural pattern.
-First look at its original state...
+First look at its original state around 1306.

 -->